gerardtoconnor/Skylight/README.md

 ```

 ## Property Binding
 The common pattern for property binding will be to provide model property targets, via FSharp Quotations, and then functions for mapping if needed.
-The quotation captures the model instance as well as building a lambda to get/set the property for the binding model.
+The quotation captures the model instance as well as building a lambda to get/set the property for the binding model. __The model is mutable to allow that updates to the control eg a Textbox's Text property, will be automatically pushed into the property when the control values changes from user input__, in MVU you need to manually attach events for every single control, to transmit a message, to update model... which I am not a fan of.
+Skylight binding is also binding to updates when ever the control property is updated externally.
 ```fsharp
 label { content <@ model.Name @> }